-Once the toileting chart is completed and returned the assessment tool for toilet skills assessment chart (see below) must then be completed.
+Once the toileting chart is completed and returned the assessment tool for toilet skills assessment chart (see page 14) must be completed.
 This should be done with the child and parent/carer, so that the child can be observed in their normal environment, the parent/carer is involved and advice is given in an appropriate and timely way.
-Carrying out the assessment will allow skill deficits to be identified, alongside any underlying pathology.
+Carrying out the assessment will allow skills that need additional support to be identified, alongside any underlying pathology.
 The assessment tool can then be used to inform an individualised toilet skill development programme.

-- Sections a) and b) of the toilet skills assessment, must be completed using the toileting charts and information observed by the assessor.
+Sections a) and b) of the toilet skills assessment must be completed using the toileting charts and information observed by the assessor.
 Normal formed bowel movements (section (b) 2 and 3) refer to a child passing type 3 -5 stools three times a day to once every three days.
-Any bowel or bladder problem should be addressed using the relevant pathway or discussed with the continence service. - Products are not normally provided for children with enuresis (night time wetting- see section (c)), as this is considered a treatable condition.
-If the child is dry during the day, the enuresis pathway should be followed. - If a child is opening their bowels (section d) at night and is more than one year old, this is normally an indication of constipation.
-The constipation pathway should be followed. - Low scores for the section titled INDEPENDENCE (sections (e), (f), and (g)) do not mean that a child cannot toilet train.
-Efforts should be made to address the problems: - If a child is not sitting, then this should be gradually introduced using incentives and encouragement - If a child is not giving any indication of needing to go to the toilet, then sign language, or picture communication may need to be introduced.
-Individual advice may be sought from the continence service - Inability to handle clothes is of itself not a reason for a child to be prevented from toilet training.
+Any bowel or bladder problem should be addressed using the relevant pathway or discussed with the bladder and bowel service.

+- Products are not normally provided for children with enuresis (night time wetting see section (c)), as this is considered a treatable condition.
+If the child is dry during the day, the enuresis pathway should be followed. - Overnight bowel motions in a child who is more than one year old (section d) is normally an indication of constipation.
+The constipation pathway should be followed. - Low scores for the section titled Independence (sections (e), (f), and (g)) do not mean that a child cannot toilet train.
+Efforts should be made to address the problems: - If a child is not sitting, then this should be gradually introduced using incentives and encouragement. - If a child is not giving any indication of needing to go to the toilet, then sign language, or picture communication may need to be introduced.
+Individual advice may be sought from the bladder and bowel service. - Inability to handle clothes is not a reason for a child to be prevented from toilet training.
 Assistance should be given to help the child to learn to handle their clothes, where possible.
-Advice should be provided to parents/carers about using clothes that are easier to adjust, or about appropriate adaptations.
+Advice should be provided to the family about using clothes that are easier to adjust, or about appropriate adaptations.
 The occupational therapist may be able to make suggestions or offer help. - If it is found that a child never passes urine or opens their bowels on the toilet or potty (sections (h) and (i)) then appropriately timed toileting should be tried.
-The toileting chart can be used to see if there is any pattern to wetting/soiling, or if these are related to drinks or meals.
+The toileting chart can be used to see if there is any pattern to wetting/soiling, including if these are related to drinks or meals.
 This information can be used to inform toilet visits.
-A daytime wetting alarm may increase the child's awareness of when they are voiding - High scores for section (j) behaviour problem does not mean that a child cannot toilet train.
+A daytime wetting alarm may increase the child's awareness of when they are voiding. - High scores for section behaviour problem (section (j)) does not mean that a child cannot learn the skills to toilet train.
 Efforts should be made to address the problems.
 Learning disability services may be able to offer some suggestions. - If a child is likely to require toileting aids or adaptations (section (I)), that should be addressed early and may require referral to the occupational therapist. - If a child is not responding to basic commands (section (m)), then changing routines or introducing picture cue cards or social stories may be helpful. - Diet (section (n)) and fluids (section (o)) should be assessed and any changes required discussed with the family, paying heed to individual children's needs or advice given by a dietician if involved.